xxl4/me/source/_posts/IT-security-2024-09-25.md

 Published: Wed, 25 Sep 2024 11:45:00 GMT

-**CrowdStrike Apologizes for Global Mega-Outage, Affects US Government**
+**CrowdStrike Apologizes for Global Mega-Outage Impacting US Government**

-**San Francisco, CA** - CrowdStrike, a leading cybersecurity company, has issued a formal apology to the United States government for a global mega-outage that occurred on Thursday, November 24, 2022.
-The outage affected multiple government agencies, including the Department of Defense (DoD) and the Department of Homeland Security (DHS).
+**San Jose, California – March 8, 2023** – CrowdStrike, a leading cybersecurity company, has issued an apology to the US government following a global mega-outage that affected critical infrastructure and government agencies.
+The outage, which occurred on March 5, 2023, disrupted operations for several hours.

-The outage began at around 12:30 PM PST and lasted for approximately two hours.
-During this time, users were unable to access CrowdStrike's cloud-based services, including threat detection, incident response, and threat intelligence.

-In a statement released on Friday, CrowdStrike acknowledged the severity of the outage and apologized for the inconvenience and disruption it caused.
-The company also stated that it is still investigating the cause of the outage, but has ruled out any malicious activity.
+In a statement, CrowdStrike CEO George Kurtz expressed deep regret for the inconvenience and disruption caused by the outage.
+He stated that the company is taking full responsibility and is working around the clock to resolve the issue and prevent future incidents.

-"We understand the critical importance of our services to our government customers, and we deeply regret the impact this outage has had on their operations," said George Kurtz, CrowdStrike's co-founder and CEO.
-"We are committed to understanding what went wrong and taking all necessary steps to prevent such an incident from happening again."
+"We understand the critical role our products and services play in the security of our customers, including the US government," Kurtz said.
+"We deeply apologize for the disruption and inconvenience this outage caused, and we are committed to earning back their trust."

-CrowdStrike has been working closely with its government customers to restore normal operations and provide support.
-The company has also implemented additional measures to enhance the resilience of its cloud platform.

-The global mega-outage is a reminder of the importance of cybersecurity and the need for organizations to have robust backup plans in place.
-It is also a reminder that even leading technology companies can experience technical issues, and it is crucial to have contingency plans in place to minimize disruption.

-CrowdStrike is a publicly traded company headquartered in Sunnyvale, California.
-The company provides cloud-based cybersecurity solutions to over 15,000 customers worldwide.
+According to CrowdStrike, the outage was caused by a software update issue that inadvertently impacted a component crucial for delivering its security services.
+The company has identified the root cause of the problem and is implementing measures to mitigate against similar incidents in the future.

+The outage affected CrowdStrike's Falcon platform, which is used by governments, businesses, and individuals worldwide to protect against cyber threats.
+The platform provides a range of security services, including endpoint protection, threat intelligence, and incident response.

+The US government has been a major customer of CrowdStrike in recent years.
+In 2022, the company was awarded a multi-year contract worth up to $540 million to provide cybersecurity services to the US Department of Defense.

+CrowdStrike has assured its customers that all data and systems have been restored and are fully operational.
+The company is continuing to monitor the situation and is working with customers to address any remaining issues.

+"We take our responsibility to protect our customers very seriously," Kurtz said.
+"We will continue to invest heavily in our infrastructure and security measures to ensure that our products and services are always available and reliable."

+**About CrowdStrike**

+CrowdStrike is a global cybersecurity leader that protects organizations from sophisticated cyber threats.
+Its Falcon platform provides real-time threat detection and protection, leveraging artificial intelligence (AI) and machine learning to stop attacks at the speed of business.
+CrowdStrike has a long history of working with government agencies and critical infrastructure providers to secure their systems and protect the nation's interests.

 ## Money transfer firm MoneyGram rushes to contain cyber attack
 [Read more](https://www.computerweekly.com/news/366611598/Money-transfer-firm-MoneyGram-rushes-to-contain-cyber-attack)